What gear and clothing to pack for Kilimanjaro

 - Get good quality trekking pants.
 Make sure they fit comfortably over your thermal underpants.

 - Be waterproof.
 Good rain protection is extremely important.
-Once your stuff is wet, it is difficult to dry on the mountain.
+Once your clothes are wet, it is difficult to dry on the mountain.
 A waterproof jacket and a light pair of waterproof pants that can be worn over your trekking pants, will work fine.
 Our guides prefer to use umbrellas in the humid forest.
-Alternatively, a poncho is cheap and will keep you and your pack dry in the wet forests as normal rain gear can be too warm.
+Alternatively, a poncho is inexpensive and will keep you and your pack dry in the wet forests as normal rain gear can be too warm.

 - Take thermal gloves for underneath and use a wind/waterproof pair on the outside.

 - Bring a hat with brim and a good beanie.
 A fleece beanie is better than a woollen one and dries easier.